Omkar4141/Analysing-prices-of-laptop-using-web-scraping/README.md

 1)Import required packages.

-2)Pass to acess html content.
+2)Pass url to acess html content.

 3)Modify and store processed data.

+4)Store it in CSV file